tistaharahap/dnsdig/README.md

 However, implementing an authorization flow is a double edged sword.
 It's easy to implement but it's also easy to implement it wrong.
 In this project, the focus is to be as minimal as possible by leveraging out of the box features.

 This is also the first time I wrote a protected API without having to implement user registrations or logins.
-It decreases the surface area of the `Account` by a considerable amount.
+It decreases the surface area of the `Account` domain by a considerable amount.
 For this project Kinde helped a lot, you spend more time on your product rather than the formalities.

 I enjoy Kinde's approach to authorization.
 Other auth providers implement user identities as part of [JWT Claims](https://auth0.com/docs/secure/tokens/json-web-tokens/json-web-token-claims) while Kinde gives you an `ID Token` where the essentials of a user is defined.
 This `ID Token` can then be compared to your database, you can register new users without prompting them.
 This comes with a condition that the fields included in the `ID Token` is sufficient to create a user from, which they are in my use case.
 Later down the user journey, we can always ask for more details with the right context.